DavidCks/redwood/docs/docs/seo-head.md

 Redwood uses [react-helmet-async](https://github.com/staylor/react-helmet-async) underneath, which will use the tags furthest down your component tree.

-For example, if you set title in your Layout, and a title in your Page, it'll render the one in Page - this way you can override the tags you wish, while sharing the tags defined in Layout.
+For example, if you set title in your Layout, and a title in your Page, it'll render the one in Page - this way you can override the tags as you wish, while sharing the tags defined in Layout.

 :::info Bots & `<meta>` Tags